drostron/slamdata-docs/source/developers-guide.rst

 This guide was written with the following assumptions in mind.
 The reader is a developer that:

-- Has a basic to moderate understanding of SQL
+- Has a basic to moderate understanding of SQL.
-- Has a basic to moderate understanding of JSON
+- Has a basic to moderate understanding of JSON.
-- Has a basic to moderate understanding of HTML web applications
+- Has a basic to moderate understanding of HTML web applications.
-- Can perform basic navigation of the MongoDB database via the **mongo** shell
+- Can perform basic navigation of a data source, such as a database system.
-- Has appropriate permissions to install relevant software
+- Has appropriate permissions to install relevant software.

 1.4 Requirements